Dyrits/WEB-APP-WITH-RESTFUL-API/README.md

-# Building a RESTful API | Building a Web App GUI
+# Building a RESTful API | Building a Web App GUI | Building a CLI

 ## Table of contents
 - [Related content](#related-content)